Last Updated on 9 March, 2021 by Veronica

 Rogie Falls

-We continue on our way to Rogie Falls where some well-known waterfalls are located, which allow you to see the salmons fighting against the current.
-There are also several hiking trails; we chose the “Salmon Trail”because it was a short and easy to hike trail.
-Although there were some slopes, we have already experienced so many slopes that we have become experts!
+We continue on our way to Rogie Falls, where some well-known waterfalls are located, which allows you to see the salmons fighting against the current.

 Carron Restaurant

-From the Rogie Falls we made our way to Carron Restaurant.
+From the Rogie Falls, we made our way to Carron Restaurant.
 A restaurant that has been open for 35 years and that is next to Lake Carron.
 We chose a table by the window so we could enjoy the views.

 We asked each other to eat two sirloins with potatoes and a salad.
-For dessert I ordered some cake crumbs with apples and with a ball of ice cream and Fer asked for a pudding coated with hot toffee, also with a ball of ice cream.
-They were both really delicious, but if you have to choose, Fer’s option was great!
-We’d like to come back just for that dessert.
-In addition to the amazing food, John and Clare will make you feel like you’re at home.
+For dessert, I ordered some cake crumbs with apples and a ball of ice cream, and Fer asked for a pudding coated with hot toffee and a ball of ice cream.

 Attadale Gardens

-Then we went to visit Attadale Gardens, which are some beautiful gardens a couple of miles from the restaurant.
 Here, we met Joanna, who captivated our attention.
-She was like a free spirit with a strength and a life that I don’t see in many people anymore.
-She was one of those people who when you meet them, they leave you amazed.
+She was like a free spirit with strength and a life that I don’t see in many people anymore.
+She was one of those people who leave you amazed when you meet them.

-These gardens are the result of a family business that has been passed down from generation to generation.
-It is not only a place where there are beautiful plants, it is a place where gardeners and volunteers come to take care of it and learn, and surely to take a break from the rest of the world.
-In fact, not long ago Prince Charles was in the gardens to know a little more about them!
+It is not only a place where there are beautiful plants; it is a place where gardeners and volunteers come to take care of it and learn, and sure to take a break from the rest of the world.

 Detour to the Isle of Skye